AVSystem/Anjay/doc/sphinx/source/Migrating/MigratingFromAnjay26.rst

 Introduction
 ------------

-While most changes since Anjay 2.6 are minor, changes in certificate-based security support required additional redesigns in ``avs_commons`` cryptography support libraries.
-While backwards compatibility should be maintained in most practical usages, there are some changes which might prove to be breaking if public-key cryptography APIs of ``avs_net`` have been used directly.
+While most changes since Anjay 2.6 are minor, improvements in security support required some redesigns in ``avs_commons`` cryptography support libraries.
+While backwards compatibility should be maintained in most practical usages, there are some changes which might prove to be breaking if old APIs have been used directly.

 Additional slight updates might be necessary if you are using any alternative build system instead of CMake to compile your project, of if you maintain your